This page is for the post-split Natsume games, For the original series, see Story of Seasons

 - Genre Throwback: The 2½D art-style and cast are meant to invoke the earlier Harvest Moon titles.

-- In Name Only: The series has nothing to do with the original titles, which are now translated under Story of Seasons.
+- In Name Only: While it does try to emulate them, the series has no official connection to the original titles, which are now translated under Story of Seasons.

 - Spiritual Successor: The series acts as one to Story of Seasons.
 They're both similarly styled farm/life sims.